Air New Zealand: Fleet

 As of September 2025, Air New Zealand operates 115 aircraft.
-The jet fleet consists of: 17 domestic Airbus A320, 5 domestic Airbus A321neo, and 9 Airbus A321neo and 6 A320neo aircraft for international short-haul flights, and ten Boeing 777-300ER and fourteen Boeing 787–9 Dreamliner jet aircraft for long-haul flights.
+The regional and domestic fleet consists of 17 domestic Airbus A320, 5 domestic Airbus A321neo, 31 regional ATR 72–600 aircraft and 23 regional De Havilland Canada Dash 8 Q300 aircraft.
+The international fleet consists of 9 Airbus A321neo and 6 A320neo aircraft for short-haul flights, and ten Boeing 777-300ER and fourteen Boeing 787–9 Dreamliner jet aircraft for long-haul flights.
 The airline has four Airbus A321neo, five Boeing 787-9 and five Boeing 787-10 aircraft on order.

-The airline's turboprop fleet operates regional domestic services and consists of 54 aircraft: 31 ATR 72–600 aircraft and 23 De Havilland Canada Dash 8 Q300 aircraft.

 Services

 Cabins

-Air New Zealand offers three classes on its wide-body Boeing 777 and 787 jets: business, premium economy, and economy.
-The airline operates a single-class economy cabin on its narrow-body Airbus A320/A321 jets and its turboprops.
+On all widebody aircraft, Air New Zealand offers three main cabins; businesspremier, premium economy, and economy.
+The economy skycouch is available on all widebody aircraft, and on retrofitted 787s, the airline offers a businesspremierluxe product.
+The Skynest will be fitted to incoming 787-9 aircraft from 2026.
+On all narrowbody and regional aircraft, the airline operates an all-economy layout, with seats with extra legroom available towards the front of all narrowbody aircraft.

 In-flight Wi-Fi

-Since October 2017, the airline began gradually implementing complimentary in-flight Wi-Fi service on its aircraft.
-In February 2024, the airline announced the introduction of free Wi-Fi on board service via Starlink satellite Internet across all its routes.
-This service is expected to be implemented in 2025.
+Since October 2017, the airline has been implementing complimentary in-flight Wi-Fi on its aircraft.
+In February 2024, the airline announced the introduction of free Starlink Wi-Fi on all domestic flights and regional flights operated by the ATR 72-600.
+The service was expected to be implemented in 2025.